william-stanford/News-Webpage/README.md

 # News-Webpage
 A class exercise to build a basic website using html and css.

-This project gave me a good grasp of the basics of combining html docs and css stlye sheets to make simple web pages.
+While I did not deviate from the exercise's design, this project gave me a good grasp of the basics of combining html docs and css style sheets to make very simple web pages.